apache/datafusion-python/docs/README.md

 # DataFusion Documentation

 This folder contains the source content of the [python api](./source/api).
-These are both published to https://arrow.apache.org/datafusion/ as part of the release process.
+This is published to https://arrow.apache.org/datafusion-python/ by a GitHub action when changes are merged to the main branch.

 ## Dependencies